 The super-turbo pace of those tournaments means that there is more luck involved compared to a regular tournament.
-But that is ok, actually it is one of the things that does make this kind of game attractive fto many.
-But what if you add another rule, which say you will only play normal poker for the first two minutes and after that all players are all-in for every hand until a winner is left with all the chips?
+But that is ok, actually, it is one of the things that does make this kind of game attractive for many.
+But what if you add another rule, which says you will only play normal poker for the first two minutes, and after that, all players are all-in for every hand until a winner is left with all the chips?
 How is that still poker?
 Right.
-But that's what 888 Poker does, and I am not a fan of that at all.
-This is, as I have to admit, one of my favorite poker rooms, but I would never play this type of game there.
+But still, some players may like them.

-888 has one of the best choices of low and middle buyin tournaments, and they have been considered as trustworthy for many years, so I do recommend them very much (click here to visit 888) - just not the "Blast" tourneys.
+888 has one of the best choices of low and middle buy-in tournaments, and they have been considered trustworthy for many years, so I do recommend them very much (click here to visit 888).

 So, which room has the best super-turbo Sit and Go’s

-In my opinion, the best games are being offered by Bet365 Poker.
-They go by the nameof "Twister" here, and the buy-ins start with €0,50 and go as high as €100.
+In my opinion, the best games are being offered by 888 Poker.
+They go by the name of “Blast” here, and the buy-ins start with €0,50 and go as high as €100.
 With a €100 buy-in, the highest possible payout is €100,000 (as opposed to $1 Million at Pokerstars, but I doubt anyone has ever won that much from a Spin and Go at Stars).
 I have played a few hundred of those as well, and I have actually had one €10 tourney where I ended up playing for the €10,000 maximum.
 Unfortunately, I did not win this one, but at least I know that the RNG does not cheat here.

-So, if you like those games, Bet365 is the right room for it.
-Follow this link and try their Twister tournaments today!
+So, if you like those games, 888 is the right room for it.
+Follow this link and try their Blast tournaments today!